A bad credit score can be a severe disadvantage for your small business. It could prevent you from getting a small business loan when you need it.

 If you have no credit, it implies you don’t have a credit record.
 Consequently, you won’t have a credit score.

 If you don’t have a credit score, some lenders will have a hard time arriving at a credit decision when you apply for a loan.
-On the other hand, some lenders, like Camino Financial, do offer loans for business owners with no credit score.
+On the other hand, some online lenders, like Camino Financial, do offer loans for business owners with no credit score.

 Nevertheless, you should learn how to build credit for your small business.
-Here are some of the ways in which you can do this:

 Having a bad credit score